parikshitbajpai/hpc-2018/Assignment_1/README.md

 ### Shell Script ###

-* The bash shell script to run all the test cases is named script.sh and can be executed using
+* The bash shell script to run all the test cases is named run.sh and can be executed using
 ```
-	  bash ./script.sh
+	  bash ./run.sh
 	  ```
-* Note: The shell commands include the paths to the OpenMP directives and  BLAS library and might be different for the machine the code is comiled on.
+* Note: The shell commands include the paths to the OpenMP directives and  BLAS library and might be different for the machine the code is compiled on.
 Please edit the path if required.

 ### Latex Files ###
 * The tex file, bib file and required images are in the folder Report.